An optimal XP algorithm for Hamiltonian cycle on graphs of bounded clique-width: Introduction

-Using this equivalence between Hamiltonian cycles and red-blue alternating Eulerian trails, we prove that two partial solutions $\cP$ and $\cP'$ of $H$ are equivalent whenever their associated auxiliary multigraphs have the same set of connected components, and also same degree sequence.
-Since, the number of partitions of a $k$-size set is at most $k^k$ and the size of a partial solution is always bounded by $n$, the number of non-equivalent partial solutions is then bounded by $(2n)^k\cdot k^k$ (the maximum degree of an auxiliary multigraph is at most $2n$ because a loop is counted as two edges).
+Since, the number of partitions of a $k$-size set is at most $k^k$ and the number of paths induced by a partial solution is always bounded by $n$, the number of non-equivalent partial solutions is then bounded by $(2n)^k\cdot k^k$ (the maximum degree of an auxiliary multigraph is at most $2n$ because a loop is counted as two edges).
+The running time of our algorithm follows from the maximum number of non-equivalent partial solutions.
 The main effort in the algorithm consists then in updating the equivalence classes of this equivalence relation in terms of operations based on the clique-width operations.

 \paragraph{\bf Overview} In Section \ref{sec:prelim}, we give basic definitions and notations concerning (multi)graphs and clique-width.
 Our notions of partial solutions and of auxiliary multigraphs are given in Section \ref{sec:path-col}.
-In Section \ref{sec:toolkit}, we prove the equivalence between the existence of Hamiltonian cycles in the input graph and the existence of red-blue alternating Eulerian trails in auxiliary multigraphs, and deduce that it is enough to store $(2n)^k\cdot k^{k}$ partial solutions at each step of our dynamic programming algorithm.
+In Section \ref{sec:toolkit}, we prove the equivalence between the existence of Hamiltonian cycles in the input graph and the existence of red-blue Eulerian trails in auxiliary multigraphs, and deduce that it is enough to store $(2n)^k\cdot k^{k}$ partial solutions at each step of our dynamic programming algorithm.
 In Section \ref{sec:algo}, we show how to obtain from the results of Section \ref{sec:toolkit} an $n^{O(k)}$-time algorithm for \textsc{Hamiltonian Cycle}.
 In Section \ref{sec:dhc}, we give some intuitions for solving in time $n^{O(k)}$ the problems \textsc{Directed Hamiltonian Cycle} given a $k$-expression.
 We end up with some concluding remarks and open questions in Section \ref{sec:conclusion}.